On the Reconstruction of Geodesic Subspaces of $\mathbb{R}^N$: Notation and Background

-\paragraph{Geodesic Subspaces (of $\R^N$)} For a path-connected subset $X\subseteq\R^N$, we call the restriction of the standard Euclidean metric $\norm{\cdot}$ to $X$ the \emph{induced metric} on $X$.
-For any two points $x,y\in X$, we define the \emph{length metric}, sometimes called the \emph{geodesic metric}, on~$X$~by
+where the supremum is taken over all finite discretizations of $I$.
+Furthermore, the curve~$\gamma$ is called \emph{rectifiable} if $L(\gamma)$ is finite.
+For a path-connected subset~$X\subseteq\R^N$, we call the restriction of $d_2$ to $X$ the \emph{restricted metric} on~$X$.
+We define the \emph{induced length metric} or \emph{geodesic metric}, $d_L \colon X \times X \to R$,~by

-where the infimum is taken over all (continuous) paths $\gamma:I\to X$ from $x$ to $y$, and $L(\gamma)$ denotes the Euclidean length of $\gamma$.
-Note that the \emph{length} of $\gamma$ is defined to be